 - 1/2 cup + 1 1/2 tsp. natural, non-GMO granular erythritol

 - Butter a 9″ non-stick springform pan.

-- Place the softened cream cheese and a 1/2 cup of erythritol into a large bowl.
+- Place the softened cream cheese, sour cream, and a 1/2 cup of erythritol into a large bowl.
 Using an electric hand mixer, blend on medium speed until smooth.

 - Add in the eggs one at a time, blending on slow after each addition.

 - Add in the vanilla.
 Blend on slow.

 - Reserve 2 cups of the batter on the side.
 Pour all of the remaining batter into the prepared springform pan.

 - With your hands, break the bar of baker’s chocolate into squares.
 Place the squares into a small microwaveable bowl.
 Microwave in 30-second intervals until the chocolate is almost completely melted.
 Mixing well with a spoon after each interval.

 - Continue to mix the mostly melted chocolate until it has completely melted and is smooth.